WG: Mila Chaves medals at MW tourney

 Women's Golf captures second straight team title

-Leslie Spalding enters her sixth season as head coach at San Diego State in 2016-17, continuing her quest to establish the Aztecs as a national force in collegiate women's golf.
+Leslie Spalding enters her seventh season as head coach at San Diego State in 2017-18, continuing her quest to establish the Aztecs as a national force in collegiate women's golf.
 A 10-year veteran of the LPGA Tour, Spalding arrived on Montezuma Mesa after serving as head coach at Montana State for four seasons from 2007-11.

-Under Spalding's direction, SDSU has recorded 24 top-five placements, seven event titles and five team regional appearances, while her players have earned 16 all-Mountain West honors and collected nine weekly/monthly awards from the league office.
+Under Spalding's direction, SDSU has recorded 28 top-five placements, nine event titles and six team regional appearances, while her players have earned 19 all-Mountain West honors and collected 10 weekly/monthly awards from the league office.

 Spalding guided the Aztecs to another banner season in 2015-16, with the Scarlet and Black posting top-five finishes in six of 10 events, highlighted by consecutive victories at the Golfweek Conference Challenge and the Edean Ihlanfeldt Invitational.
 With those results, San Diego State rocketed to the No. 13 spot nationally in the Golfweek/Sagarin rankings during the fall schedule.
 In addition, the Aztecs made a run at their second straight conference championship, landing in the runner-up position at the Mountain West tournament before making their sixth postseason appearance in the last seven years with a berth in the NCAA Stanford Regional.